i-shubham-tech/Interview-preperation/DBMS.md

 - If any part fails, the entire transaction is rolled back.

 ### 2. **Consistency**
-- Consistency mean  Database must always remain valid.
+- Consistency mean database must always remain in valid State.
 - It should follow all rules, constraints, and data integrity conditions before and after a transaction..
 - Example : Negative Balance Not Allowed